-This proxy statement is first being sent to the stockholders of the Company on or about April 5, 2022.
+$This proxy \ statement \ is \ first \ being \ sent \ to \ the \ stockholders \ of \ the \ Company \ on \ or \ about \ March \ 31, \ 2023.$

-NOTICE OF THE 2022 ANNUAL MEETING OF STOCKHOLDERS OF SOUTHERN STATES BANCSHARES, INC
+NOTICE OF THE 2023 ANNUAL MEETING OF STOCKHOLDERS OF SOUTHERN STATES BANCSHARES, INC.

-TIME AND DATE: 8:30 a.m., central time, on Wednesday, May 18, 2022.
-PLACE: Internet webcast only.
-You will be able to attend the virtual 2022 Annual Meeting of Stockholders (the "annual meeting") at https://meetnow.global/MZSFJTT.
-If you hold your shares through an intermediary, such as a bank or broker, you must register in advance using the instructions herein under "Information About the Annual Meeting" prior to the registration deadline of May 15, 2022 at 5:00 p.m. central time.
-There will not be a physical location for the annual meeting.
-ITEMS OF BUSINESS: To elect Lewis C. Beavers, Mark A. Chambers, Robert F. Davie, Alfred Hayes, Jr., Brent David Hitson, Brian Stacy Holmes, Cynthia S. McCarty, Jay Florey Pumroy, J. Henry Smith IV, Henry A. Turner, and Stephen W. Whatley, to serve for a term of one year until the 2023 annual meeting of stockholders; (2) To ratify the selection of Mauldin & Jenkins, LLC by the Audit Committee of the Board of Directors (the "board") as our independent registered public accounting firm for the year ending December 31, 2022; and (3) To transact such other business as may properly come before the annual meeting and any adjournment or postponement of the meeting.
-RECORD DATE: To vote, you must have been a stockholder at the close of business on March 23, 2022.
-A complete list of such stockholders will be available for inspection at the Company's offices in Anniston, Alabama during normal business hours for a period of 10 days prior to the annual meeting, and also during the annual meeting until the close of such meeting.
-ATTENDANCE AND VOTING: You may attend the annual meeting virtually by following the instructions herein under "Information About The Annual Meeting".
-Stockholders may vote and submit questions while attending the annual meeting virtually via the live webcast.
-You will need the
+TIME AND DATE: 8:00 a.m., central time, on Wednesday, May 17, 2023.

+PLACE: Southern States Bancshares, Inc., 615 Quintard Avenue, Anniston, Alabama 36201.

+ITEMS OF BUSINESS:

+(1) To elect Lewis C. Beavers, Mark A. Chambers, Daniel A. Cummings, Alfred Hayes, Jr., Jonathan W. Hinton, Brent David Hitson, Brian Stacy Holmes, Christine Hunsaker, Cynthia S. McCarty, Jay Florey Pumroy, J. Henry Smith IV, Henry A. Turner, and Stephen W. Whatley;

+2) To ratify the selection of Mauldin & Jenkins, LLC by the Audit Committee of the Board of Directors (the "board") as our independent registered public accounting firm for the year ending December 31, 2023; and the meeting.

+(3) To transact such other business as may properly come before the annual meeting and any adjournment or postponement of to the annual meeting, and also during the annual meeting until the close of such meeting.

+RECORD DATE: To vote, you must have been a stockholder at the close of business on March 15, 2023.
+A complete list of such stockholders will be available for inspection at the Company's offices in Anniston, Alabama during normal business hours for a period of 10 days prior